Shiviatrix/TrafficGuruRepo/README.md

-# ATraffic Guru: Smart Traffic Management Simulation
+# Traffic Guru: Smart Traffic Management Simulation

 Traffic guru is a web-based simulation that demonstrates a modern, AI-powered traffic control system.
 It provides a real-time comparison between a traditional fixed-time traffic light controller and an adaptive system that dynamically adjusts signal timings based on live IoT sensor data.